zhaojiqiao/tilelang-npu/README.md

 ## Quick Start

-In this section, you’ll learn how to write and execute a straightforward GEMM (matrix multiplication) kernel using tile-lang, followed by techniques for layout optimizations, pipelining, and L2-cache–friendly swizzling.
+In this section, you'll learn how to write and execute a straightforward GEMM (matrix multiplication) kernel using tile-lang, followed by techniques for layout optimizations, pipelining, and L2-cache–friendly swizzling.

 ### GEMM Example with Annotations (Layout, L2 Cache Swizzling, and Pipelining, etc.)